ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - Show Button: shows/ hides the StashTab Overlay
  - Edit Button: makes the StashTab Overlay clickable and drawable
+ - Fetch Button: starts fetching items from PoE servers periodically

+There will be warning displayed in this overlay also:

+ - Warning if you have full sets, but need lower ilvl items (ilvl 60-74)
+ - Warning if you have full sets and need to sell them
+ - Warning if you have full exalted shard recipe set

 #### Stashtab Overlay